-If you’re alive you’re being spiritual.
-The only question then is, how conscious are you?
-Do you realize that your business dealings have a spiritual nature?
-The way you raise children and interact with friends is spiritual in nature.
-Even the way you drive is spiritual, which I referenced last year in my past blog, Inevitables.
-In fact a lot of the issues people are struggling with are precisely because they keep seeing their spirituality as separate from their life rather than than seeing their life as a manifestation of their spirituality or lack thereof.
+The only question then is, how conscious are we?
+Do we realize that our business dealings have a spiritual nature?
+The way we raise children and interact with friends is spiritual in nature.
+Even the way we drive is spiritual.

 A lot of the issues we all struggling with are generated during those times in which we are perceiving our spirituality as being distinct from the rest of our lives.
 In reality, our lives are the spiritual manifestations of our internal intentions, whether we are conscious of that thinking or not.